ionic-team/ionic-docs/docs/api/reorder.md

 ## Toggling Reorder

-By default, the reorder functionality is disabled for a reorder group.
-It can be enabled by setting the `disabled` property to `false`.
 In some cases, it may be desired to have the option to toggle the reorder functionality.
+This can be done by making the `disabled` property reactive, based on a function or variable.

 import TogglingDisabled from '@site/static/usage/reorder/toggling-disabled/index.md';